By now, everyone in the business world should know about the GDPR. But, do you know the scope of the GDPR?

 - How broad is the scope of this law?

 - How do countries manage and apply GDPR fines to companies that don’t comply?

 Here we’ll answer all these questions so you can better understand how the GDPR works.

 Which countries are covered by the GDPR?

 The countries that must comply with the GDPR are the ones within the EU (European Union) and the EEA (Europe Economic Area).

-Curiosity: Switzerland is neither part of the EU or the EEA, but their citizens have the same rights of working and living as the Europeans.
+Curiosity: Switzerland is neither part of the EU or the EEA, but its citizens have the same work rights as Europeans.

 So the countries in the European Union are: